On the tightness of the maximum of branching Brownian motion in random environment: Preliminaries

 A crucial consequence of Proposition \ref{pro:McKean} is that the solution $w^y$ of \eqref{eqn:FKPP} with Heaviside-like initial condition $w^y_0 = \bbone_{[y,\infty)}$, for $y \in \R$, is linked to the distribution function of $M(t)$ via the identity

 \begin{remark} It is common practice in the F-KPP literature to normalise the non-linearity $F$ in such a way that its derivative at the origin is one.
 Using \eqref{ass:offspring_distribution} it is easy to check that in our case, $F'(0) = \mu-1$.
-In other words, the standard normalisation of equation \eqref{eqn:FKPP} corresponds to a branching processes for which the offspring distribution has mean $\mu = 2$, as is also assumed in \cite{DS2021}.
+In other words, the standard normalisation of equation \eqref{eqn:FKPP} corresponds to a branching processes for which the offspring distribution has mean $\mu = 2$, as is also assumed in \cite{DS2022}.
 In \eqref{ass:offspring_distribution}, we assume only that $\mu>1$ and do not a priori work under the usual F-KPP normalisation.
-Nevertheless, given any such offspring distribution $(p_k)_{k\in \N}$ with mean $\mu \neq 2$ and a corresponding BBMRE in environment $\xi$, one can always transform it into another BBMRE in a rescaled environment, so that the transformed process is in the usual normalisation and has the same distribution as the original process.
+Nevertheless, given any such offspring distribution $(p_k)_{k\ge 1}$ with mean $\mu \neq 2$ and a corresponding BBMRE in environment $\xi$, one can always transform it into another BBMRE in a rescaled environment, so that the transformed process is in the usual normalisation and has the same distribution as the original process.
 Indeed, the transformation defined by

 yields a new offspring distribution with mean two.
-Moreover, rescaling the environment guarantees that \eqref{eqn:FKPP}, and the law $\PPP_x^{\xi}$ are invariant under the transformation.
-After rescaling, it holds $F'(0) =1$ and $\mu_2>2$; hence, in light of this reasoning, we will from now on always assume that
+Moreover, rescaling the environment guarantees that \eqref{eqn:FKPP}, and the law $\PPP_x^{\xi}$ are invariant under this transformation.
+After rescaling, it holds that $F'(0) =1$ and $\mu_2>2$; hence, in light of this reasoning, we will from now on always assume that

-Observe also, that by \eqref{eqn:non-linearity} this implies that
+Observe also that by \eqref{eqn:non-linearity} this implies that